BigChemistry-RobotLab/sdl-surface-tension-simulator/README.md

 `pip install -r requirements.txt`

-Start the orchestrator which contains the interface.
+Start the orchestrator which contains the user interface of the demonstrator.

 `python orchestrator.py`